jlevy/og-equity-compensation/README.md

   If you are in the middle brackets (more than about $37K and less than $413K of ordinary income), your long-term capital gains rate is 15% ([more details](http://taxes.about.com/od/Federal-Income-Taxes/fl/Federal-Income-Tax-Rates-for-the-Year-2015.htm)).
 - [AMT](http://fairmark.com/general-taxation/alternative-minimum-tax/alternative-minimum-tax-101/)
-  is a [complex part](https://www.irs.gov/taxtopics/tc556.html) of the federal tax code many taxpayers never worry about.
+  is a [complex part](https://www.irs.gov/taxtopics/tc556.html) of the federal tax code most taxpayers never worry about.
-  Generally, you do not pay AMT unless it is “triggered” by specific situations, typically [high income (>$250K) or high deductions](http://www.marketwatch.com/story/congratulations-you-owe-the-alternative-minimum-tax-2014-01-14).
+  But it comes into play when [exercising ISOs](#the-amt-trap).
+Most people do not pay AMT unless it is “triggered” by specific situations, typically [high income (>$250K) or high deductions](http://www.marketwatch.com/story/congratulations-you-owe-the-alternative-minimum-tax-2014-01-14).
   Whether you pay AMT also depends on the state in which you file, since your state taxes can significantly affect your deductions.